nikodindon/mnemo/README.md

 Mnemo is fundamentally asking: *what is the minimum description length of a program, as understood by a language model?*

-Not in the abstract Kolmogorov sense — but empirically, with a specific model, specific parameters, and a specific prompt format.
+Not in the abstract Kolmogorov sense, but empirically, with a specific model, specific parameters, and a specific prompt format.
 If `mistral:7b` at `temperature=0, seed=42` deterministically maps a 200-byte prompt to a 4 KB Python program, then that prompt *is* the program, for all practical purposes.

 The LLM is a **learned compression dictionary** built from human intent.
 DNS just happens to be a convenient, globally distributed, zero-infrastructure place to store the keys.